tim-one/tim-one.github.io/psf/censored.md

 I see no legitimate reason for these actions.
 To the contrary, a healthy community _needs_ open discussion of contentious issues!

-My personal complaint is that "willy" misrepresented what I did, but by echoing the misrepresntations the PSF made in my list of ["violationd"](crimes) (no, I never mentioned reverse sexism; no, far from defending the doctrine of reverse racism, I opposed it; and I never expressed an opinion about any SNL sketch - all misreading the plain meaning of plain English).
+My personal complaint is that "willy" misrepresented what I did, but by echoing the misrepresentations the PSF made in my list of ["violationd"](crimes) (no, I never mentioned reverse sexism; no, far from defending the doctrine of reverse racism, I opposed it; and I never expressed an opinion about any SNL sketch - all misreading the plain meaning of plain English).

 Subject: [PSF] A Call for Balance: Reconsidering extremist political views<br>